 A decision to "refer" a thesis normally means that the thesis is potentially of a standard to be awarded a degree but some alterations or improvements need to be made within a specified time period.

 Referred students (taught)

 Students can be 'referred' if they have seriously or repeatedly failed examinations.
 In some instances it is possible for a student to be excluded from the University without previous warning.

 Registration walkthrough 2016-17

-Guide for staff to give a step-by-step walkthrough of the registration system.
+Guide for staff to give a step-by-step walkthrough of the online registration system.